Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 3. Arabic

-Arabic is spoken in 25 countries from Morocco to Egypt to Saudi Arabia and the United Arab Emirates.
+Arabic is spoken in 25 countries from Morocco to Egypt, Saudi Arabia, and the United Arab Emirates.

 Arabic also uses its own writing system in the form of an alphabet with 28 letters and text runs from right to left.